rollkit/docs/docs/core-concepts.md

 be accepted by block creators.
 Fraud proofs will be the only way to detect and rollback malicious state transitions.

-The state of the Rollmint chain will be stored in a Sparse Merkle Tree.
+The state of the Rollkit chain will be stored in a Sparse Merkle Tree.
 They can be used to generate fraud proofs in very compact and easy to verify form.

-To be able to validate fraud proofs, blocks of the Rollmint chain have to contain intermediate state roots, reflecting the state of SMT after every transaction.
+To be able to validate fraud proofs, blocks of the Rollkit chain have to contain intermediate state roots, reflecting the state of SMT after every transaction.